kylemaps/neurodesk.github.io/content/en/developers/neurocontainer-copilot/_index.md

 ---
-title: "NeuroContainer Copilot"
+title: "Neurocontainer Copilot"
-linkTitle: "NeuroContainer Copilot"
+linkTitle: "Neurocontainer Copilot"
 weight: 2
 description: >
-  NeuroContainer Copilot:  How to use LLM agents to automate NeuroContainer recipe generation in NeuroDesk ecosystem
+  Neurocontainer Copilot:  How to use LLM agents to automate Neurocontainer recipe generation in Neurodesk ecosystem
 ---